pssolanki111/pssolanki111/README.md

 -  :bulb: I am a **competitive programmer**, and a **freelance developer**.
 -  :heavy_check_mark: More than **30** (and counting) successful projects so far.
 -  :sunrise: I admire **open source communities** and always try to contribute.
--  :code: Significant contributions to <a href="https://stackoverflow.com/users/10145519/p-s-solanki?tab=topactivity"> Stack Overflow </a>
+-  :moon: Significant contributions to <a href="https://stackoverflow.com/users/10145519/p-s-solanki?tab=topactivity"> Stack Overflow </a>
 -  :speech_balloon: Catch me up on **Discord** `@pssolanki#4011` or send me an <a href="mailto:pssolanki111pss@gmail.com"> Email </a>

 Please note that **most** of my significant work (over **15** repositories) is **not open sourced** due to it being client proprietary,<br>